ErfanAalam/ErfanAalam/README.md

 # 💫 Erfan Aalam:
-I am a MERN stack Developer <br>I am looking for collaborate with projects that help me to improve my skills<br>I am currently Working on my skills<br>Ask me about JavaScript and React that is framework of javascript <br> i a m also an python developer
+I am a MERN stack Developer <br>I am looking for collaborate with projects that help me to improve my skills<br>I am currently Working on my skills<br>Ask me about JavaScript and React that is framework of javascript <br> i am also an python developer

 ## 🌐 Socials: